MarcusHoltz/marcusholtz.github.io/_posts/2025-12-21-grafana-alloy-loki-docker-monitoring-and-alerts.md

 * * *

+### 0.)
+Setup Working Folder First

+1. Delete your current working folder
+2. Create a new working folder
+3. Copy `0-Setup-Lab-Environment` into it
+4. Add `2-Alloy-Reads-Files-Traefik-Access-Logs` files
+5. Run `1_permissions_init_for_project.sh`
+6. Run `docker-compose up -d`

+When moving to the next step: delete the working folder and repeat this process.

+* * *

 ### 1).
 Configure LyrionMediaServer in Docker Compose

 The LyrionMediaServer container needs access to your music files and a place to store its configuration.
 Add this service to your `docker-compose.yml`: